OutSystems/docs-odc/src/eap/building-apps/ui/patterns/adaptive/displayondevice.md

 ---
-summary: Display on Device improves the way information is displayed on different devices.
+summary: Use the Display on Device UI pattern to select what elements are displayed on different devices.
 tags:
 locale: en-us
 guid: 4dd69c5c-c0a3-4c26-a4f7-b4c86313495f
 app_type: mobile apps, reactive web apps
 figma: https://www.figma.com/file/6G4tyYswfWPn5uJPDlBpvp/Building-apps?type=design&node-id=3203%3A9149&t=ZwHw8hXeFhwYsO5V-1
 platform-version: odc
 ---
 # Display on Device

 You can use the Display on Device UI pattern to select what elements are displayed on which device types.
 With this pattern you can improve the way information is displayed on different devices - computers, tablets, and phones - by specifically specifying which elements display on each of them.